Size ranking: 7th

 Pegasus in the sky

+The Greeks from Aratus to Ptolemy knew the constellation simply as Ἵππος (Hippos), the horse; the horse was usually understood to be Pegasus, but only later did it become commonly known by that specific name.
 In the sky, only the top half of the horse is shown – even so, it is still the seventh-largest constellation.
 Its body is represented by the famous Square of Pegasus whose corners are marked by four stars.
 In Greek times, one star was considered common with Andromeda, marking both the horse’s navel and the top of Andromeda’s head.
 When Johann Bayer came to assign Greek letters to the stars early in the 17th century he gave this a dual identity as both Alpha Andromedae and Delta Pegasi.
-Now, it is allocated exclusively to Andromeda, as Alpha Andromedae; there is no longer a Delta Pegasi.
+Now it is allocated exclusively to Andromeda, as Alpha Andromedae; there is no longer a Delta Pegasi.
+Hence, strictly speaking, the Square of Pegasus now has only three corners.

 The remaining three stars of the Square are: Alpha Pegasi, also known as Markab from the Arabic for ‘shoulder’; Beta Pegasi, called Scheat from the Arabic meaning ‘the shin’; and Gamma Pegasi, or Algenib, meaning ‘the side’ in Arabic.
 A star on the horse’s muzzle, Epsilon Pegasi, is called Enif from the Arabic meaning ‘nose’.
 Germanicus Caesar said it lies ‘where the animal chews the bit, his mouth foaming’.